MitjaBezensek/pinterex/README.md

 ## Influence

-The design of the API was influence by [ExTwitter](https://github.com/parroty/extwitter).
+The design of the API was influenced by [ExTwitter](https://github.com/parroty/extwitter).